cll60oa/getdata-015/README.md

-**3. Merges the three data (subject id, activity label and features) in the training and test sets respectively to create one data set**
+**3. Merges the three data (subject id, activity label and features) in the training and test sets respectively to create one data set.**

 Merge the subject id files:
 ```